 The TSO in the Schools program offers day-long instrument workshops focusing on woodwind, brass, string and percussion instruments.
 These workshops include master class instruction, ensemble performances, instrument care and maintenance, as well as instrument rental and purchase logistics hosted by local vendors.
 Workshop clinicians are musicians from the professional Traverse Symphony Orchestra as well as guest artists from throughout the state of Michigan.
 Click here for more information and event details.

-Civic ensembles include Civic Prelude Strings, open to students with one year of instruction and also includes adult beginners and those who have been away from their instrument for a number of years, Civic Sinfonia Strings, open to more accomplished and committed students, who must have at least three years of experience.
+Civic orchestras include Civic Prelude String Orchestra open to students with one year of instruction and also includes adult beginners and those who have been away from their instrument for a number of years, Civic Sinfonia String Orchestra, open to more accomplished and committed students, who must have at least three years of experience.
 Click for more information and event details.

 Traverse Symphony Community Education programs made possible in part by grants from the Edmund F. and Virginia B. Ball Foundation, the Biederman Family Foundation, the Alden and Vada Dow Family Foundation, the Michigan Council for the Arts and Cultural Affairs, and the National Endowment for the Arts.